ip69719/ci-portfolio-four/README.md

 ### All pages

 #### Navigation bar
-All pages have **Navigation Bar** which was created using [Bootstrap](https://getbootstrap.com/) navbar component.
+All pages have a **navigation bar** that was created using [Bootstrap](https://getbootstrap.com/) navbar component.

 ![](https://github.com/ip69719/ci-portfolio-four/blob/main/django_eleganza/assets/documents/images/features/navbar.png)

-The **Mobile Collapse Button** will appear on smaller screens.
-The **Navigation Bar** will show as a dropdown when the button is clicked.
+The **mobile collapse button** will appear on smaller screens; the **navigation bar** will show as a dropdown when the button is clicked.

 ![](https://github.com/ip69719/ci-portfolio-four/blob/main/django_eleganza/assets/documents/images/features/navbar_small.png)

 #### Footer
-The **Footer** displays some of the salon's key information.
+The **footer** displays some of the salon's key information.
 It is split into three sections: Logo and links to social media, Salon Contact and Opening hours.

 ![](https://github.com/ip69719/ci-portfolio-four/blob/main/django_eleganza/assets/documents/images/features/footer.png)